ryannono/Huescale/color-palette-generator/README.md

 ## Overview

-BP Color Generator is a sophisticated CLI tool that generates complete 10-stop color palettes (100-1000) from a single color input.
+Color Palette Generator is a sophisticated CLI tool that generates complete 10-stop color palettes (100-1000) from a single color input.
 It uses machine learning-inspired pattern extraction to ensure consistent, perceptually uniform color progressions across all palette stops.

 ### Key Features